fenago/apache-solr/lab_guides/Lab_2.md

 ### Loading data from MySQL
 Solr's contrib provides
-the `datahandlerimport` module, and one
-.indexterm} of the examples in Solr is also focused on `DataImportHandler`, also known as DIH.
+the `datahandlerimport` module, and one of the examples in Solr is also focused on `DataImportHandler`, also known as DIH.
 Let's run the DIH example given by default.
 Hit `solr -e dih` to start Solr with the example of DIH.
 It will pick the configuration set in